Properties of flat-spectrum radio-loud Narrow-Line Seyfert 1 Galaxies: Estimates of masses and accretion luminosities

 A comparison of these data with the corresponding data for the blazar sample is shown in Fig.~\ref{fig:massaccretion}.
-It is evident that RLNLS1s occupy a unique parameter space among AGN with relativistic jets that corresponds to smaller masses and high Eddington rates.
-It is worth noting one outlier, J2007$-$4434, has a low Eddington rate ($0.003L_{\rm Edd}$): this was also one of the RLNLS1s whose nature is questionable on account of its weak Fe\,{\sc ii} emission (Gallo et al. 2006, Komossa et al. 2006).
-There is apparently an unoccupied area of parameter space corresponding to small black hole masses and low Eddington ratios.
+It is evident that RLNLS1s occupy a unique parameter space among AGNs with relativistic jets that corresponds to lower masses and high Eddington rates\footnote{This part of text has been changed after November 4, 2019.
+The following sentence has been removed: ``It is worth noting one outlier, J2007$-$4434, has a low Eddington rate ($0.003L_{\rm Edd}$): this was also one of the RLNLS1s whose nature is questionable on account of its weak Fe\,{\sc ii} emission (Gallo et al. 2006, Komossa et al. 2006)''.
+In the previous versions, we referred to Oshlack et al. (2001) for the optical spectrum of J$2007-4434$.
+However, when following up the 2019 October $\gamma-$ray outburst of this source (Berton et al. 2019), we found an error in the y-axis of the optical spectrum displayed in Fig. 2 of Oshlack et al. (2001).
+The same spectrum was originally recorded by Drinkwater et al. (1997), but the original 1997 figure has a flux greater than that of Oshlack by a factor $\sim 200$.
+After adopting the correct flux value, J$2007-4434$ is now fully consistent with the typical values of the NLS1s distributions.
+This change of flux affects Table~\ref{tab:masses}, Fig.~\ref{fig:massaccretion}, and Fig.~\ref{fig:seds6}, left panel.}.
+There is apparently an unoccupied area of parameter space corresponding to low black hole masses and low Eddington ratios.
 It is not possible to say whether this is real or a selection effect.
-Possible candidates to occupy this region are low-luminosity AGN (e.g., M81, Alberdi et al. 2013), although there is debate about the nature of their radio emission (see Paragi et al. 2013).
-Moreover, no low-luminosity AGN have yet been detected in high-energy $\gamma$ rays.
+Possible candidates to occupy this region are low-luminosity AGNs (e.g. M81, Alberdi et al. 2013), although there is debate about the nature of their radio emission (see Paragi et al. 2013).
+Moreover, no low-luminosity AGN has yet been detected in high-energy $\gamma$ rays.

-\section{Monochromatic Luminosities}
+\section{Monochromatic luminosities}

 Another comparison with blazars can be done via $\nu L_{\nu}-\nu L_{\nu}$ plots in Fig.~\ref{fig:monochromo}.
 Starting from the available data, we normalised the fluxes to four reference frequencies or wavelengths or energies: 15~GHz for radio observations, 203~nm for ultraviolet wavelengths, 1~keV for X-rays, and 100~MeV for $\gamma-$rays.
 While for most blazars, radio observations at 15~GHz were available from the MOJAVE project, the same was not true for RLNLS1s.
 For half of the RLNLS1s (21/42), there were radio data at 1.4~GHz either from NVSS or FIRST surveys.
 In some cases, there were also data at 5, 8.4, 17, or 20~GHz (the two latter frequencies are used in the Southern hemisphere).
 We extrapolated the 15~GHz flux by using the average radio spectral indices in Online Material Table~8.